 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are much more costly than regular phone calls.
+Calls made in jail are much more expensive than regular phone calls.
 There is no limit to when and how often you can use the phone, but bear in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules, phone privileges might get reduced or forbidden.

 Phone Number: 828-524-2811